arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

 When geocoding addresses for research, make sure that you are preserving the privacy and security of you participants.
-If you will be using addresses as part of research, you should have a plan for how you will geocode it approved by the appropriate regulatory bodies before you begin.
+If you will be using addresses as part of research, you should have a plan for geocoding approved by the appropriate regulatory bodies before you begin.

 You might need a formal agreement with a geocoding service (see the [Texas A&M Geoservice's privacy and security page](https://geoservices.tamu.edu/About/Legal/)) or a plan to do all geocoding locally on a computer owned by your institution.